Life moves quickly. It’s easy to get distracted. But that can be costly.

 Dec.
 12 — Green Monday

-This retail holiday was started by eBay in 2007 because the second Monday of December was historically the company’s best day of the year for sales.
+This retail holiday was started by eBay in 2007 because the second Monday of December was historically one of the company’s best days of the year for sales.

-Last year, big names like Target were among the retailers that “celebrated” Green Monday with sales.
-To learn what to expect from this year’s Green Monday sales, check out “The 7 Best Things to Buy in December — and 3 to Avoid.”
+Last year, big names like Bed Bath & Beyond and Target were among the retailers that “celebrated” Green Monday with sales.
+To learn what to expect from this year’s Green Monday sales, check out “The 6 Best Things to Buy in December — and 3 to Avoid.”